 Lives in the city of Nyköping with his family and immigrated American dog.
 Misses the Idahoan lifestyle, the microbreweries, and the American diners from when abroad.

-Daniel is a creative person who builds custom electronic gadgets using micro computers.
-He also a has an extremely strong backhand in badminton which is uses in his weekly games.
+Daniel is a creative person who builds custom electronic gadgets using microcomputers.
+He also has an extremely strong backhand in badminton which he uses in his weekly games.